Blackstone Mortgage Trust (BXMT) Dips More Than Broader Markets: What You Should Know

-Heading into today, shares of the real estate finance company had lost 2.72% over the past month, lagging the Finance sector's gain of 3.67% and the S&P 500's gain of 7.71% in that time.
+Heading into today, shares of the real estate finance company had gained 1% over the past month, lagging the Finance sector's gain of 7.16% and the S&P 500's gain of 6.22% in that time.

 Wall Street will be looking for positivity from Blackstone Mortgage Trust as it approaches its next earnings report date.
 This is expected to be April 26, 2023.
-On that day, Blackstone Mortgage Trust is projected to report earnings of $0.76 per share, which would represent year-over-year growth of 22.58%.
-Meanwhile, our latest consensus estimate is calling for revenue of $171.49 million, up 28.24% from the prior-year quarter.
+The company is expected to report EPS of $0.76, up 22.58% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $171.49 million, up 28.24% from the year-ago period.

 Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $3.04 per share and revenue of $685.9 million.
 These totals would mark changes of +5.92% and +9.21%, respectively, from last year.

-It is also important to note the recent changes to analyst estimates for Blackstone Mortgage Trust.
-These revisions help to show the ever-changing nature of near-term business trends.
+Investors might also notice recent changes to analyst estimates for Blackstone Mortgage Trust.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 Over the past month, the Zacks Consensus EPS estimate remained stagnant.
 Blackstone Mortgage Trust is holding a Zacks Rank of #3 (Hold) right now.

-Valuation is also important, so investors should note that Blackstone Mortgage Trust has a Forward P/E ratio of 5.77 right now.
-This valuation marks a discount compared to its industry's average Forward P/E of 6.84.
+Investors should also note Blackstone Mortgage Trust's current valuation metrics, including its Forward P/E ratio of 5.96.
+For comparison, its industry has an average Forward P/E of 6.72, which means Blackstone Mortgage Trust is trading at a discount to the group.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report